 These techniques have their uses.
 Yet in the medium-to-long-term, stopgaps won't be enough.
 All use of psychoactive drugs may be conceived as an attempt to correct something pathological with one's state of consciousness.
 There's something deeply wrong with our brains.
 If what we had now was OK, we wouldn't try to change it.
 But it isn't, so we do.
 Mature biological psychiatry will recognise inadequate innate bliss as a pandemic form of mental ill-health: good for selfish DNA in the ancestral environment where the adaptation arose, but bad for its throwaway vehicles, notably us.
 The whole gamut of behavioural conditioning, socio-economic reform, talk-therapies - and even euphoriant superdrugs - are just palliatives, not cures, for a festering global illness.
 Its existence demands a global eradication program, not idle philosophical manifestos and scientific belles lettres.

-But one does one's best.
-The ideological obstacles to genetically pre-programmed mental super-health are actually more daunting than the technical challenges.
+That said, the ideological obstacles to genetically pre-programmed mental super-health are actually more daunting than the technical challenges.
 To be cured, hypo-hedonia must be recognised as a primarily genetic deficiency-disorder.
 Designer mood-brighteners and anti-anxiety agents to alleviate it are sometimes branded "lifestyle-drugs"; but this is to trivialise a serious medical condition which must be corrected at source.
-Happily, our hereditary neuropsychiatric disorder is likely to become extinct within a few generations as the reproductive revolution unfolds.
+Happily, our hereditary neuropsychiatric disorder is likely to become extinct within a few generations as the Reproductive Revolution unfolds.
 Aversive experience, and the poisonous metabolic pathways that mediate its textures, will become physiologically impossible once the genes coding its neural substrates have been eliminated.
 We won't miss its corrupting effect when it's gone.